thrly/tempest/README.md

 - PCB designed with [KiCad](https://www.kicad.org/) (v 9).

 > [!NOTE]
-> There is no display on current version (1.1).
+> Despite the footprint for it, there is no display on the current version (1.1).
 The display header pins are not connected correctly.
+See issue [#7](https://github.com/thrly/tempest/issues/7).
 You could probably hand-wire the holes to the microcontroller to fix though.

 ![TEMPEST keyboard](images/tempest-2.jpg)